pjwl33/code_snippets/rubynotes.md

 .send(symbol or string of the method name in a class) will call even private methods

 protected vs. private - usually has to do with .send vs. .public_send. public send will allow to pass only to non-protected or private methods.

+enumberables are mixin modules that allow collection sorting, like the .each, .map methods

+.inject (block passed with arguments - first arg is the accumulator value, followed by the element itself)

+ruby regex for email: ^[\w]+@[\w(-)]+\.[a-zA-Z]{2,4}$ -- means any word, number chacter (included -), then in () means an exclusion, have \ before special symbols to add them to the string

+Class.class_eval allows you to modifiy a class object without reponening (what you write in here is exactly as you would just write in the class itself, no need to defined_method or alias_method UNLESS that is what you are specifically going for OR to create a method with string interpolation) instance.instance_eval allows you to modifiy a class object without reponening